5 Ways Background Screening for Contractors Differs from Employment Screening

 When you have an employee clocking in each day, whose work is closely monitored, and with whom there is a direct relationship, the background screening is straightforward.

 However, when dealing with contractors, or a contractor network, the variables in background screening for contractors is much different.

 In this context, “contractor” refers to any individual that is not directly employed by your organization but undertakes a contract to complete a service or job for you.
 In this article, we are specifically speaking to organizations that engage full-service networks versus the common gig economy reference to contractors who would be engaged by another individual directly.

 Keep reading to learn the differences between contractors and employees and how working with a partner who specializes in contractor screening may be a better approach.

 1. Focus on Risk and Protection of Customers

-When using a contractor network, the focus is on ensuring they are effective, competent, and do not bring operational, legal, or reputational risk to your organization.
-For this reason, the searches conducted during the background check process tend to focus more on criminal records, including sex offender and criminal database searches, and driving record checks, if relevant to the position.
+When using a contractor network, the focus is on ensuring they are effective, and competent, and do not bring operational, legal, or reputational risk to your organization.
+For this reason, the searches conducted during the background check process tend to focus more on criminal records, including sex offender and criminal database searches and driving record checks, if relevant to the position.
 Since most contractors are working on their own, or with one other person, in an environment where they are not directly supervised, they need to be trustworthy and safe to send to customer homes and off-premise sites.
-Customers expect that they will be safe in their homes and sending a known sex offender into a customer’s home would be among the biggest risks that could occur.
+Customers expect that they will be safe in their homes, and sending a known sex offender into a customer’s home would be among the biggest risks that could occur.

 Verification of education and confirmation of past employment tends to be the responsibility of the direct employer and not as relevant for contractor screening.
 To protect your organization, you can ensure professionalism and technical competency are covered in contract terms.
 For this reason, a standard contractor background check is more focused on criminal matters and reducing that risk.